boostorg/boost-tasks/docs/mailing_lists/mirror/README.md

 0 5 * * * /home/mlman/scripts/sync-mailman.sh >> /tmp/sync-output.txt 2>&1
 ```

-The sync is replacing hyperlink text: lists.boost.org.cpp.al.
-If the archive goes into production and replaces lists.boost.org then it will be better to continue to use the URL "lists.boost.org" to avoid breaking search engine results.
+The sync is currently replacing hyperlink text: lists.boost.org.cpp.al.
+However, if the archive goes into production, it will be better to continue using the URL "lists.boost.org" to avoid breaking search results.